Dataflow vs Dataproc – Streaming vs Batch

 BigQuery

-• BigQuery is a fully managed, durable, petabyte scale, serverless, highly scalable, and cost-effective multi-cloud data warehouse.
+• BigQuery is a fully managed, durable, petabyte scale, serverless, highly scalable, and cost-effective multi-cloud data warehouse that has evolved into an AI data platform.

-• automatically replicates data and keeps a seven-day history of changes, allowing easy restoration and comparison of data from different times
+• automatically replicates data and keeps a seven-day history of changes (time travel), allowing easy restoration and comparison of data from different times

 • supports federated data and can process external data sources in GCS for Parquet and ORC open-source file formats, transactional databases (Bigtable, Cloud SQL), or spreadsheets in Drive without moving the data.